mxkle/aoxlsx/README.md

 # aoxlsx
-Generate albion online related xlsx spreadsheets.
-This is probably going to be a market tracker.
+This is a trade tracker which i use for albion online

 This means that you can easily track your trades with it (where item X was bought at which price)

-Everything is going to get piped in a excel sheet via openpyxl and charts are being created.
+Everything is going to get piped in a excel sheet via openpyxl and charts are being created and such :>